apache/accumulo-examples/docs/classpath.md

 # Apache Accumulo Classpath Example

 This example shows how to use per table classpaths.
 The example leverages a test jar which contains a Filter that suppresses rows containing "foo".
+The example shows configuring a table to reference the jar using the built-in URL-based context class loader.

 Create a namespace and table